• Home

 Italian Cream Cake Ratios

 This is the most common recipe, or at least most common in my many Texas cookbooks.
-It calls for a mixture of butter and shortening, unlike Paula Deen's version which is made with all butter.
+It calls for a mixture of butter and shortening, unlike some versions which are made with all butter.
 Both versions are good, but the shortening lightens the crumb and the layers bake up a little fluffier.
+Not that you can tell by my photos!
+I took these back when I first started making the cake and didn't use a scale or a stand mixer.

-Measurements for this cake are usually 2 cups flour, 2 cups sugar, a combination of ½ cup shortening and ½ cup butter, 5 separated eggs and a cup of buttermilk.
+Measurements for this cake are usually 2 cups flour, 2 cups sugar, a combination of ½ cup shortening and ½ cup butter, 5 eggs and a cup of buttermilk.
 It is extremely moist, but not mushy.
-It's dense and light at the same time, and the layers usually bake up flat, which is helpful when you are building a tall cake.
+It's dense and light at the same time, and the layers usually bake up flat.
+This helpful when you are building a tall cake.
+The catch is the layers are also very light and thin.
+If the cake ingredients aren't perfectly balanced or mixed correctly, the cakes may sink in the middle.

-This is pretty much the only version of the cake I make, but I also like Cooking Light’s, which is excellent for a light cake.
-I need to update the post with new photos.
+Even though I didn't master it the first time, this is pretty much the only version of the cake I make, though I scale it down and make it in a six inch cake pan.
+I also like Cooking Light’s, which is excellent for a light cake.

-If you want to try a scaled down version, here's a link to a six inch.
+If you want to try a smaller Italian Cream Cake, here's a link to a six inch Mini Italian Cream Cake recipe.

 Recipe